tempestphp/tempest-docs/app/Content/framework/03-views.md

 title: Views
 ---

 Tempest supports two templating engines: Tempest Views, and Blade (TODO).
 Tempest Views is an experimental templating engine, while Blade has widespread support because of Laravel.
 Tempest Views is the default templating engine.
-To read about Blade, head over to TODO.
+The end of this page discusses how to install Blade instead.

 ## View files